-Applications are being accepted for the 2018 fall intake.
+Applications are being accepted and held for the next intake.

 Apply today by using the link below to print an application form or pick one up from from the Fire Hall.
 Completed forms can be dropped off at the Fire Hall.

 "The fire and rescue service is one of the most diverse and challenging professions known today.
 It is this diversity that inspires men and women to enter the service as volunteers, paid on-call volunteer firefighters, or career employees.
 Imagine having to train to prepare yourself to cope with situations that range from structure fires to motor vehicle accidents to hazardous chemical spills to heart attacks and almost any other possible emergency situation in between."

 Our service is one which calls on its members to perform hot, sweaty, dirty, strenuous work, often in uncertain and hazardous environments.

 The personal rewards and satisfaction gained from the fire and rescue service are often beyond description.
 There is a sense of accomplishment after controlling a building fire, joy and elation when a person is rescued, compassion for accident victims and fulfillment in teaching fire safety.
 The list goes on and on.

 The bottom line in our business is measured by the loss of life, pain and suffering, and property damage we have prevented and reduced.
 We exist and are prepared for one reason only: to provide service to the community.
 "A fire department exists not for what it does; it exists for what it may have to do".